jeffreysorgen/golf-club-sensors/activity.md

 ```
 Next, create the SERVICE name "180C".
 - _Don't know why it's "180C" just that it came from the example and shows up in nRF Connect.
 Possibly default ID for BLE Service?
 I don't know._
+- From one source I found, _180C_ is an "unregistered generic UUID"
 ```
 // BLE Service Name
 BLEService customService("180C");